JennyRussell/fitness-tracker/README.md

 # fitness-tracker

-This fitness tracker app allows user to add exercises to either an existing or new workout.
+This fitness tracker app allows user to add exercises to either an existing or new exercise.
 Progress documenting distance, duration, pounds lifted is documented in charts.